 This guide is for informational purposes only.
-The author does NOT encourage any illegal activity.
+The author does NOT encourage any illegal or dangerous activity.
 Always check local laws and regulations.

 Navigating abandoned sites isn't just about watching your step around decaying structures but it's also about moving unseen and unheard.
 While many locations are truly forgotten, others might have unexpected occupants like squatters, other explorers, security, etc.

 Mastering stealth and knowing how to react to encounters is just as crucial as spotting hidden cameras, motion detectors, or alarms.
-This guide covers both the art of staying hidden and the technology designed to detect you.
+This guide covers both the and the .

 Moving through any site, abandoned or active, requires a level of stealth to avoid detection.
 Sound travels easily in empty buildings, and unexpected noises can attract unwanted attention.